bormaxi8080/starred/README.md

 ## Go

-- [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) - A CLI utility to find domain's known URLs passively from AlienVault's Open Threat Exchange, Common Crawl, Github, Intelligence X, URLScan, and the Wayback Machine.
+- [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) - A CLI utility to find domain's known URLs from AlienVault's Open Threat Exchange, Common Crawl, Github, Intelligence X, URLScan, and the Wayback Machine.
 - [kgretzky/evilginx2](https://github.com/kgretzky/evilginx2) - Standalone man-in-the-middle attack framework used for phishing login credentials along with session cookies, allowing for the bypass of 2-factor authentication
 - [securebinary/firebaseExploiter](https://github.com/securebinary/firebaseExploiter) - FirebaseExploiter is a vulnerability discovery tool that discovers Firebase Database which are open and can be exploitable.
 Primarily built for mass hunting bug bounties and for penetration testing.
 - [qdm12/gluetun](https://github.com/qdm12/gluetun) - VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.